evilayman/opencode-raven/README.md

 ### On-Demand MCP servers

 Raven's bundled Context7, Exa, and Grep.app MCPs are on-demand by default.
-They live in `onDemandMcpServers`, so Raven connects to them internally through `raven_mcp` only when needed instead of registering their full tool schemas in OpenCode's global MCP config.
+They live in `onDemandMcpServers`, so Raven connects to them internally through `raven_mcp` instead of registering their full tool schemas in OpenCode's global MCP config.
+On-demand MCPs are always behind Raven and do not need `routeMcpServers` entries.

 All three bundled MCPs work without API keys.
 Add keys for higher rate limits: